 In order to assist students in compiling their application dossiers, the Health Professions Faculty Advisors, the Senior Assistant Dean of Student Success for Health Professions Advising, and the Dean for Student Success or their designee will constitute the Health Professions Advisory Committee for the purpose of completing committee letters of recommendation.
-The Senior Assistant Dean of Student Success for Health Professions Advisory will convene and chair the Health Professions Advisory Committee.
+The Senior Assistant Dean of Student Success for Health Professions Advisory Committee.